Advanced map customizations

 The Map facet is highly customizable.
-This page gives an overview of possible customizations, among which:
+This page gives an overview of possible customizations of map features, among which:

 Customize Google Maps API loading